-See how premium wine is made on a behind-the-scenes tour, sample the latest vintages at the cellar door and taste beautifully matured cheese from the cheese ageing room at De Bortoli Yarra Valley Estate, a one-hour drive from Melbourne.
+See how premium wine is made on a behind-the-scenes tour and and sample the latest vintages at the cellar door at De Bortoli Yarra Valley Estate.
 The on-site restaurant, Locale, reflects the family's rich Italian heritage and matches local produce with quality estate-grown wines.
-Take a self-drive Yarra Valley Wine and Wildlife tour, combining visits to Healesville Sanctuary, De Bortoli and Yarra Valley Chocolaterie and Ice Creamery.

 Mornington Peninsula, Victoria

-Explore the olive grove, kitchen garden, sculpture walk and wetlands at stunning Montalto, a one-hour drive south from Melbourne on the Mornington Peninsula.
-Experience Montalto's estate-to-plate philosophy at a three-course lunch in the French-inspired Montalto Restaurant, with its floor-to-ceiling windows overlooking the rolling vine-covered hills.
-Or go for the ultimate golf and wine package, in which you can play 18 holes at Australia's renowned National Golf Club followed by a feast matched with fine wines hosted by Montalto's winemaker.
+Explore the olive grove, kitchen garden, sculpture walk and wetlands at stunning Montalto, on the Mornington Peninsula.
+Experience Montalto's estate-to-plate philosophy with a guided estate tour followed by lunch at the Montalto Restaurant, with its floor-to-ceiling windows overlooking the rolling vine-covered hills.
+Or, for a more casual option, enjoy a shared lunch with a glass of Montalto wine in the beautiful Piazza.

-Surrounded by spectacular alpine scenery about a three-hour drive from Melbourne, Pizzini Wines is a family-owned winery specialising in the production of if Italian wine varieties such as pinot grigio, arneis, prosecco, sangiovese and nebbiolo.
+Surrounded by spectacular alpine scenery, Pizzini Wines is a family-owned winery specialising in the production of Italian wine varieties such as pinot grigio, arneis, prosecco, sangiovese and nebbiolo.
 The A tavola!
 Cooking School, run by Katrina Pizzini, offers a range of cooking classes throughout the year and the Pizzini family regularly host exciting food and wine events at the cellar door.
-Enjoy a picnic in the garden, an overnight wine and food escape or a private cooking class with friends.
+Enjoy an Italian style grazing platter in the garden, an overnight wine and food escape or a private cooking class with friends.

 Nagambie Lakes Region, Victoria

-Tahbilk, about two hours north of Melbourne, is one of Australia's oldest and most beautiful family-owned wineries with striking original buildings and underground cellars dating back to the 1860s and some of the world's oldest shiraz and marsanne vines.
+Tahbilk is one of Australia's oldest and most beautiful family-owned wineries, with striking original buildings and underground cellars dating back to the 1860s and some of the world's oldest shiraz and marsanne vines.
 Take a guided winery tour to learn how Tahbilk combines modern winemaking techniques with traditional fermentation in historic vats.
 Do a wine blending workshop and take your bottle home.
-Or have a three-course lunch paired with current and mature wines at the Wetlands Café and enjoy a guided walk along the wetlands trail to learn about endangered species preservation and how the wetlands have impacted the wines.
+Or have lunch with a glass of wine at the Wetlands’ View Restaurant and enjoy a guided walk along the trail to learn about endangered species preservation and how the wetlands have impacted the wines.

 Tamar Valley, Tasmania